Azure-Samples/operator-insights-data-ingestion/README.md

   - Pulling data from an SFTP server
   - Terminating a TCP stream of enhanced data records (EDRs) from the Affirmed MCC.
 - Ingestion via other methods:
   - Existing Microsoft or third-party tools which upload data to Azure.
-E.g. [AzCopy](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) or Azure Data Factory (\<TODO insert Learn link when published>).
+E.g. [AzCopy](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) or [Azure Data Factory](https://learn.microsoft.com/en-us/azure/operator-insights/ingestion-with-data-factory).
   - Custom code, e.g. using the Azure CLI or Azure SDK.

 The Azure Operator Insights ingestion agent is the recommended ingestion method for the use cases it supports.